Hernando County Clerk of Circuit Court & Comptroller

 The Probate Division maintains the files on probate estates, wills and trusts.
 Probating an estate is the legal process provided for by Florida Law, which determines the value of a deceased persons property and its distribution to heirs.
 Probate is necessary whenever a deceased person leaves titled assets in their name alone.
 A party then files a petition for probate, which allows distribution of the decedent’s assets.

-My Husband just Died, Do I Have to bring his will?
+My Spouse just Died, Do I Have to bring his will?

 Yes.
 If depositing a will with the Clerk’s Office, it must be done within ten (10) days of receiving notice that the testator has passed away and must be accompanied by the delivery form.
 There is no fee to file a will.